zc/sqs/src/zc/sqs/README.rst

    them to a worker, one at a time.

    This is a script entry point and accepts an argument list, containing the path to an ini file.
+It uses "long polling" to loop efficiently.

 test
    The test container is used for writing tests.
 It supports